The region requires far more investment in infrastructure than development banks alone can provide.

 For investors, participating in an IDB Invest loan can provide certain financial advantages and mitigate their risks.
 More broadly, the tangible and intangible assets we offer—a strong portfolio, deep technical expertise, a presence in the field and a longstanding commitment, as part of the IDB Group, to create social and environmental value and sustainable economic development—can give investors the confidence they need to operate in the region.

-In practical terms, this means—among other things—that IDB Invest has preferred access to foreign currency in times of foreign exchange crisis, which mitigates the risks involved in converting or transferring funds.
-By participating in certain IDB Invest investments, investors share in that preferred creditor status and gain exemption from withholding taxes, as well as other advantages.
+This status has given IDB Invest preferred access to foreign currency in times of foreign exchange crisis, which has mitigated the risks involved in converting or transferring funds in certain investments.
+By participating in certain IDB Invest investments, investors share in any preferred creditor status that member countries may grant IDB Invest during an exchange crisis and gain exemption from withholding taxes and other advantages.

 - The A-loan is funded by IDB Invest from its ordinary capital and is typically longer in tenor than the B-loan.